-December 31, 2021
+March 31, 2022

-The following Management's Discussion and Analysis ("MD&A"), prepared as of April 27, 2022, should be read together with the consolidated financial statements of KORE Mining Ltd. ("KORE Mining" or the "Company") for the years ended December 31, 2021 and 2020 which are prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following Management's Discussion and Analysis ("MD&A"), prepared as of May 27, 2022, should be read together with the unaudited consolidated interim financial statements of KORE Mining Ltd. ("KORE" or the "Company") for the three month period ended March 31, 2022 which are prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of the interim financial statement, including International Accounting Standard 34, Interim Financial Reporting.
 All amounts are stated in Canadian dollars unless otherwise indicated.
 The reader should be aware that historical results are not necessarily indicative of future performance.